marcioAlmada/epilog/README.md

 ## Themes

 Epilog themes are very simple `yml` files with hooks where you can put ANSI color escape sequences and literal text.
-Those hooks will decorate a log line template and [nyancatyze](http://youtu.be/QH2-TGUlwu4) log lines.
+The hooks will decorate each log line, [nyancatyze](http://youtu.be/QH2-TGUlwu4) your terminal and sometimes [puke rainbows](http://youtu.be/-Cec2iAgW1Q).
 Here is a theme example:

 ```yaml
 name: Punched Card